cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/longitudinal-study-design/taxonomic-timelines-taxa-analysis-in-longitudinal-studies.md

 To visualize the abundance trajectories of specific taxa across multiple timepoints, the function `generate_taxa_areaplot_long()` can be used.
 Let's touch upon an essential parameter that fundamentally steers the visual output – the `feature.number`.

-* `feature.number`: This parameter determines the maximum number of features (or taxa) that will be visualized directly in the aeraplot and barplot.
+* `feature.number`: This parameter determines the maximum number of taxa/features that will be visualized directly in the aeraplot and barplot.
 When confronted with datasets teeming with numerous features, it's practical to limit our visual focus to the most abundant or significant taxa, ensuring that the visualization remains informative and isn't cluttered.
 When the number of taxa surpasses the value defined in `feature.number`, the function smartly aggregates all excess, low-abundance taxa into a collective category labeled "other".
 This means, for instance, if there are over 20 features in the dataset but `feature.number` is set to 20, the least abundant features that exceed this count will be collectively presented as "other" in the visualization.
 This approach ensures that the chart remains legible, highlighting the most dominant features, while still accounting for the contributions of less abundant taxa.

 ```r
 generate_taxa_areaplot_long(